 Negotiating pedestrian crossings is something many people take for granted – but crossing the road when you’re blind or visually impaired can feel daunting.

 In order to assist people with dual sensory loss to cross the road safely, tactile cones that can spin have been introduced to the underside of the signal box at controlled crossings.

-These small plastic or metal cones have ridges to allow you to easily feel the spinning motion.
+Located on the underside of many pedestrian crossings, you’ll find a small plastic or metal cone.
+The cone has tactile ridges to allow you to easily feel its spinning motion.
 The cone will rotate only when the green man is showing, indicating to pedestrians with a vision and hearing impairment that the traffic has been signalled to stop.

 Since 2002, it has been a requirement for all ’new’ controlled crossings to have the tactile cone, regardless of whether or not they have an audible signal, to improve accessibility.